shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 [Sabrina](https://en.wikipedia.org/wiki/Sabrina_the_Teenage_Witch_%281996_TV_series%29), [CEIA](https://en.wikipedia.org/wiki/Clarissa_Explains_It_All)
 [Neo-Tech](https://rationalwiki.org/wiki/Neo-Tech), various
 characters from [Judaism](https://en.wikipedia.org/wiki/Judaism)
-, some of their actors, and some of my own friends and relatives were real and integrated together.
+, some of their actors, and some of my own friends and relatives, were real and integrated together.

-I did a lot of crazy stuff, but eventually a psychiatrist asked me if I thought if it sounded logical that I could hear what other people could tell me when I had it and I snapped out of the mania.
+I had done a lot of crazy stuff during my mania, but eventually a psychiatrist asked me if I thought if it sounded logical that I could read other people's minds, and I told him it didn't.
+As a result, I snapped out of the mania.

 I have been treated with harmful drugs that had many side effects, and did not prevent future hypomanias or other mood swings.
 Furthermore, my hypomanias were incredibly productive for me resulting in stuff I placed on